 Grass-fed Bison – SEASONAL – FALL ONLY – Buy On-line!

 Bison is a different creature and requires specific fencing and farming practices to ensure the farmers safety and good animal health.
 The Buffalo we sell is raised on a farm located just around the corner from Farm Queen Foods.
 They have been raising Buffalo for over 30 years.
 Buffalo are not tame, they will attack.

 The farm is located in a quiet, rural area, away from other farms, they range in large, tightly fenced fields.
 They have their off spring unassisted each spring.
 We are thankful for the work these farmers do to bring us all healthy, grass-fed Bison.

 Grass-fed Lamb – also a Herbivor

 Have you ever tasted grass-fed lamb or goat grown in Grey County where the sweet perennial grasses give the meat a rich, savory flavor and delicate texture?
 Grass fed lamb tastes like the grass it was grown on.
 Fresh and a little wild!
 Buy some on-line when in season from late August to December.

-It takes a little longer, and a lot more work to raise 100% grass-fed lamb and Goat, but the personal reward and flavour is worth it.
+It takes a little longer, and a lot more work to raise 100% grass-fed lamb, but the personal reward and flavour is worth it.
 Fed only hay and fresh pasture, grass-fed lamb has a unique flavour, and we do it for their health and happiness, ours, yours and the environment.
-Read more about Grass-fed lamb and Goat.
+Read more about Grass-fed lamb.

 Lamb is most desired at Easter, many folks wish to have Easter Lamb.
 Sorry to say we only have lamb left for Easter if some of the lambs were born late or grow slow over the summer and fall.
 We have a few breeds that do grow slower.